maoalvin/Capstone/README.md

 ## Description
-  A website online store that sells women's clothing and sleep wear.
+  A website online store that sells women's clothing and sleep wear by CJ Ancheta.

   ### Specs